supplying our university

 We would like to share this webinar with you, created by our regional purchasing consortia (NEUPC), for suppliers to the Higher Education Sector.

-The focus of our Equality and Inclusion (E&I) Team is to facilitate a consistent and co-ordinated approach to fairness and opportunity across our university.
+The focus of our Equality, Diversity and Inclusion (EDI) Team is to facilitate a consistent and co-ordinated approach to fairness and opportunity across our university.

-We support this in Procurement by embedding Equality and Inclusion into our Procurement practices including:
+We support this in Procurement by embedding EDI into our practices including:

-• Incorporating E&I in our tender documents and process
+• Incorporating EDI in our tender process and Procurement Strategy

 For more information please contact procurement@leedsbeckett.ac.uk.